Hello and Welcome!

 - Scholesy – our toy poodle dog who is the most adorable dog, my co-worker and our family Mascot.
 He loves plenty of kisses and cuddles.
 You can waste your time looking at his Instagram here.

 Thank you for visiting me!
 Please contact me either on my email or social media and I will definitely get back to you as long as your are not spam!
-Don’t forget to subscribe to my mailing list to receive the recipes straight into your inbox and you’ll get a FREE eCookbook of our favourites too.
+Don’t forget to subscribe to my mailing list and you’ll get a FREE eCookbook of our favourites too.